In today’s video, I’m going to go deeper into retroactive jealousy and FOMO.

 This is the kind of behavior, unfortunately, that we are all too prone to.

 So I don’t think that’s okay.
 So it’s really on you to own your choices as a man, as a woman, and really determine for yourself what is most important for you.

-Because like I like to tell people all the time, I really believe you can have most of what you want in life, but you probably can’t have 100% of what you want in life.
+I believe you can have most of what you want in life.
+But, you probably can’t have 100% of what you want in life.

 I guarantee there is someone in your life right now or in your partner’s life who would give their right arm to be with your partner.